pabloariasal/dotfiles/README.md

 # Symlinking

-The configuration is divided into separate programs that can be symlinked independently using GNU `stow`
+The configuration is divided into separate programs that can be symlinked independently using [GNU stow](https://www.gnu.org/software/stow/).

 ```sh
 stow --verbose=2 scripts
 stow --verbose=2 greenclip
 ```
+etc.